Ménière's disease is an inner ear disorder that affects balance and hearing.

 You may need ear surgery if your symptoms are severe and do not respond to other treatments.

-Placing an antibiotic called gentamicin directly into the middle ear can help control vertigo.
+- Injecting steroids or an antibiotic called gentamicin directly into the middle ear can help control vertigo.

 Hearing aids may be needed for severe hearing loss.

 Ménière's disease can often be controlled with treatment.
 Or the condition may get better on its own.
 However, Ménière's can be chronic

 When to Contact a Medical Professional

 Call your health care provider if you have symptoms of Ménière's disease, or if symptoms get worse.
 These include hearing loss, ringing in the ears, or dizziness.

 You can't prevent Ménière's disease.
 Treating early symptoms right away may help prevent the condition from getting worse.
 Treating an ear infection